DISABILITY JUSTICE 101

 Access Intimacy, Interdependence and Disability Justice

-"Access Intimacy, Interdependence and Disability Justice" is an essay by Mingus that explores the concept of "access intimacy", which refers to the feeling of trust and safety that comes from being able to fully access one's environment and experiences, and is a key element of interdependence and recognition of worth for disabled folks.
+"Access Intimacy, Interdependence and Disability Justice" is an essay by Mia Mingus that explores the concept of "access intimacy", the feeling of trust and safety that comes from being able to fully access one's environment and experiences for disabled folks.

 Disability Visibility